Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-LimitingCrossTenantPrivateEndpointProvisioning.md

 Once the private endpoint is approved by the rogue admin or service owner, data can be accessed from the external virtual network.

 ### Mitigation

-To ensure a scalable approach we will follow best practices and principles defined by the [Enterprise-Scale architecture by Microsoft](https://github.com/Azure/Enterprise-Scale).
-Therefore, we will focus on policies as a mean to solve the aforementioned scenario.

 Service specific policies should be used to deny these scenarios across the customer tenant.
 Private endpoint connections are sub-resources of the respective services and therefore show up under the properties section of the respective service.
 Incompliant connections can be denied using the [following policy definition (example for Azure Storage)](/infra/Policies/PolicyDefinitions/Storage/params.policyDefinition.Deny-Storage-PrivateEndpointConnections.json):